-Meeting with business representatives/Applications in real world Entrepreneurship - STEAME in Life (SiL) Days
+STEAME in Life (SiL)Meeting with business representatives/Applications in real worldOrganizationEntrepreneurship - STEAME in Life (SiL) Days

-Action Plan Formulation

-STAGE I: The activity encompasses the cooperation of two or more teachers, mainly the biology teacher, with the science teacher that is in charge of the school's laboratory equipment.

-STAGE II: All steps have been considered in formulating the learning activity action plan.
-The relation with a real life problem is evident through out the activity, introduced by the teacher, explaining the benefits of hydroponic plants and their capabilities of wide implementation.
+Action Plan Formulation STAGE I: The activity encompasses the cooperation of two or more teachers, mainly the biology teacher, with the science teacher that oversees the school's laboratory equipment.
+Additionally for the last activity of phase 2, a math teacher may be engaged for the visualization of the data, to introduce how data can be visualized to demonstrate the relation between 2 or more elements (e.g., Ph over time) STAGE II: All steps have been considered in formulating the learning activity action plan.
+The relation with a real life problem is evident through out the activity introduced by the teacher, explaining the banefits of hydroponic plants and their capabilities of wide implementation.